What is the difference between a “Passport Book” and a “Passport Card”?

 What if I have an emergency and have to travel in less than two weeks?

 The Denver-metro area is served by the Colorado Passport Agency in Aurora.
 This office is to be used only by people traveling in two weeks or less with proof of travel (i.e. a copy of an airline ticket or itinerary).
-You must call 1-877-487-2778 to make an appointment first.
 The office is located at 3151 South Vaughn Way, Suite 600.
-The passport office is open Monday through Friday (except federal holidays) from 8:00 a.m. to 2:00 p.m.
-Again, you must call the appointment line to make an appointment prior to arriving at the office.
+(View on Google Maps) Any application processed by this facility is considered an expedited application and the $60 expedite fee will be charged in addition to the other standard fees.
+The passport office is open Monday, Tuesday, Wednesday and Friday from 8:00 a.m. to 3:00 p.m. and Thursday from 9:00 a.m. to 3:00 p.m. (except Federal holidays).
+Appointments are suggested and can be made by calling 1-877-487-2778.
 The appointment line is staffed Monday through Friday from 8:00 a.m. to 8:00 p.m.
 Eastern Time (hours subject to change); however, customers have access to the automated appointment system at anytime during the day or night.

 Do I need to obtain a separate passport for my baby?